claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Speaker
       - Author
       - Entrepreneur
-  - bio: >-
-      Dr. Richard Osibanjo is a scientist, strategic business and leadership advisor with expertise in pharmaceutical, biotechnology and semiconductor industries.
-International and cross-cultural expertise includes Process development, relationship management, leadership and talent development, career development, and workforce engagement.
-Designs and delivers workshops and training programs in the areas of customer/client relationships, teamwork, communication, conflict resolution, and emotional intelligence.
-Excels in fast-paced, challenging environments in international organizations.
-Demonstrates strong analytical,
-      problem-solving, performance and quality improvement skills.

-      He is a published author and blogger who thrives in teaching scientists, engineers, and technical disciplines how to improve their managerial, leadership, and interpersonal skills so they can improve their performance and enhance their productivity.

-      Richard is interested in making an impact on the global stage and strategically making a difference in the workplace.
-In his spare time, he enjoys traveling, performing music, writing and reading management theory.
+  - bio: "Dr. Richard Osibanjo is a leading expert, author, executive coach, program facilitator, and keynote speaker in transformational leadership and senior team performance.
+His work centers on helping senior leaders energize their organization with bold, transformational strategies that unlock human potential and new market growth.
+He currently serves as an Organizational Development Partner and trusted advisor to executive leaders at Intel Corporation. \r\n\nDr.
+Osibanjo was born and raised in Nigeria.
+A chemist by training, he received a B.Sc.  in Industrial Chemistry from the University of Ibadan in Nigeria, an M.Sc. in Analytical Chemistry and Environmental Chemistry from Loughborough University in the United Kingdom, and a Ph.D in Chemistry from the University of California, Davis.
+He is a\r\n\nJohn Maxwell certified leadership coach, trainer, and speaker. \r\n\nDr.
+Osibanjo resides in Portland, Oregon with his wife and two sons and is actively involved with his church and community.
+Through his educational foundation Connect-Learn-Grow (CLG), he works with local professionals to accelerate their leadership journey, and minority youths to pursue STEM careers through an innovative, project-based outreach program.
+He is also active in equipping emerging leaders in Nigeria to address systemic societal problems to spur socio-economic development.\r\r\n\nMore information: www.richardosibanjo.com"
     coachName: Richard Osibanjo
-    jobTitle: 'Organizational Development Partner, Leadership Coach, Speaker, and Trainer'
+    jobTitle: Dr.
     links:
       linkedin: richardosibanjo
+      website: www.richardosibanjo.com
     photo: /uploads/mg_richardosibanjo_bio3_photo-richard-osibanjo.jpg
     tags:
       - Executive Coach
-      - Consultant
       - Speaker
       - Author
+      - Entrepreneur
   - bio: >-
       Partner and Board Member of Archi – Leading Real Estate Development Company \